AdvancedJavaForBioinformatics-WS1617/Syllabus/Readme.md

 **How to get credit for this course**

 - Always participate in the weekly problem sessions and actively present your results.
-- You must received at least 50% of possible points to take the exam.
+- You must receive at least 50% of possible points to take the exam.
 Assignments are set every Thursday and are due on at the beginning of the lecture on the following Thursday.
 - Hand in all programming projects
 - Pass final exam.